-This is accomplished today and will continue over the next five years by the high quality service provided by the three divisions of our office.
-The Indigent Appeals Division provides effective representation to indigent defendants, on direct appeal (including youth court appeals and termination of parental rights) in an ethical, efficient and timely manner.
-The Capital Defense Division provides legal defense to indigent people indicted for death penalty eligible offenses in trial courts and on direct appeal.
-This division is able to drastically reduce the cost of death penalty litigation on counties and improve the quality of representation in death penalty cases.
-Finally, the Training Division provides training and technical assistance to all Mississippi's public defenders to significantly aid in the effective representation of indigent defendants at trial, ensuring the fair administration of justice and avoiding costly retrials due to ineffective assistance of counsel.
+This is accomplished today and will continue over the next five years by the high-quality service provided by the four branches of our office.
+The Indigent Appeals Division provides effective representation to indigent defendants, on direct appeal (including youth court matters) in an ethical, efficient and timely manner.
+The Capital Defense

+Division provides legal defense to indigent people indicted for death penalty eligible offenses in trial courts and on direct appeal.
+This division can drastically reduce the cost of death penalty litigation on counties and improve the quality of representation in death penalty cases.
+The Training Division provides training and technical assistance to all Mississippi's public defenders to significantly aid in the effective representation of indigent defendants at trial, ensuring the fair administration of justice and avoiding costly retrials due to ineffective assistance of counsel.
+The newest branch, the Parent Defense Program assists with training local parent defenders practicing in the child welfare system, supporting youth court appeals and overseeing the delivery of services in areas OSPD is supporting this practice with state funds.